GoogleCloudPlatform/opentelemetry-operations-python/docs/examples/cloud_trace_propagator/README.rst

 Cloud Trace Propagator Example
 ==============================

-These examples show how to make OpenTelemetry use the 'X-Cloud-Trace-Context' header for context propagation.
+These examples show how to make OpenTelemetry use the ``X-Cloud-Trace-Context`` header for context propagation.

 Basic Example